NC judge blocks elections board revamp

 - The judge sets a new hearing for next Thursday

-(CNN)The political battle between North Carolina's Republican-controlled legislature and Democratic Governor-elect Ray Cooper has moved into the courtroom.
+(CNN)The political battle between North Carolina's Republican-controlled legislature and Democratic Governor-elect Roy Cooper has moved into the courtroom.

 Friday, Cooper asked a judge to block a new law that would have disbanded the state elections board.
 If that law goes into effect, the elections board's duties would be assumed by another agency that includes the state ethics board -- a move that would increase the legislature's appointive power and decrease the governor's.